Skip to content

 The families and their trade-offs

 Mineral oils are the cheapest and most available, but they can contain impurities, may act as a solvent on labels and some plastics, and offer limited material compatibility.
 Synthetic hydrocarbons are built at the molecular level for a cleaner, more stable product with better compatibility, and should not be confused with raw mineral oil despite similar handling.
-Esters, including synthetic esters, offer high flash and fire points (often above 250°C) and good biodegradability, making them attractive where fire safety matters.
-Engineered fluorocarbons, such as the Novec and Fluorinert lines, are precisely tuned for two-phase boiling but are costly and draw environmental scrutiny over persistence.
+Esters, including synthetic esters, offer high flash and fire points (often above 250°C) and good biodegradability, which makes them attractive where fire safety and environmental exposure matter.
+Engineered fluorocarbons, such as the Novec and Fluorinert lines, are precisely tuned for two-phase boiling but are costly and draw environmental scrutiny over persistence in the environment.

 Single-phase versus two-phase fit

-Most fluids are formulated to stay liquid for single-phase systems, prized for being non-toxic, non-corrosive, chemically inert, and inexpensive.
-The fluorocarbons are the exception, engineered specifically to boil and condense in two-phase systems.
-For mining, single-phase synthetic hydrocarbons dominate because they balance safety, availability, and price.
+Most fluids are formulated to stay liquid for single-phase systems, prized for being non-toxic, non-corrosive, chemically inert, and comparatively inexpensive.
+The fluorocarbons are the exception, engineered specifically to boil and condense in two-phase systems where the phase change itself moves the heat.
+For Bitcoin mining, single-phase synthetic hydrocarbons dominate in practice because they balance safety, availability, and price better than the alternatives for a room full of ASICs running flat out, where sheer volume of fluid makes cost per litre a decisive factor.

-For the underlying concept see Dielectric Fluid, and for how the fluid behaves in each architecture compare Two-Phase Immersion Cooling.
+For the underlying concept see Dielectric Fluid, for how the fluid behaves in each architecture compare Two-Phase Immersion Cooling, and for the wider practice see immersion cooling.

 In Simple Terms